cysouw/diathesis/text/c05_preverbs.md

 ### [ -ND | NAP ] Preverb causative + dative antipassive

-In the special case of the causative diathesis between *gleichen* 'to resemble' [@Next a] and the prefixed form *vergleichen* 'to compare', the original dative argument turns into a governed preposition.
+In the special case of the causative diathesis between *gleichen* 'to resemble' [@next a] and the prefixed form *vergleichen* 'to compare', the original dative argument turns into a governed preposition.

 :::ex
 a.
 Ich gleiche einem Affen.